seedstack/website/content/docs/getting-started/tutorial/index.md

 mvn clean install
 ```

-If it is the first time you build a SeedStack project on your computer, it makes take a little time to download all
+If it is the first time you build a SeedStack project on your computer, it could take a little time to download all
 dependencies.

 # First run